Mutual Funds Basics

 - Index funds: track a specific market index rather than trying to beat it.
 Many index funds are now offered as ETFs as well.

-When you compare funds, look not just at the name, but at the investment objective and what the fund is allowed to own.
+When you compare funds, look not just at the name, but at the investment objective, what the fund is allowed to own, and how it has behaved in different market environments.

 How mutual fund fees work